mrfdev/1MB/Resources/mcMMO/Repair.md

 ## Guides Repair Section 0

 ```
-&3About Repair:
+About Repair:
-&eRepair allows you to use an iron block to repair armor and
+Repair allows you to use an iron block to repair armor and
-&etools.
+tools.

-&3XP GAIN:
+XP GAIN:
-&eRepair tools or armor using the mcMMO Anvil.
+Repair tools or armor using the mcMMO Anvil.
 This is an
-&eiron block by default and should not be confused with
+iron block by default and should not be confused with
-&ethe Vanilla Minecraft Anvil.
+the Vanilla Minecraft Anvil.
 ```

 ## Guides Repair Section 1

 ```
-&3How can I use Repair?
+How can I use Repair?
-&ePlace down a mcMMO Anvil and right-click to repair the item
+Place down a mcMMO Anvil and right-click to repair the item
-&eyou're currently holding.
+you're currently holding.
 This consumes 1 item on every use.
 ```

 ## Guides Repair Section 2

 ```
-&3How does Repair Mastery work?
+How does Repair Mastery work?
-&eRepair Mastery increases the repair amount.
+Repair Mastery increases the repair amount.
 The extra amount
-&erepaired is influenced by your Repair skill level.
+repaired is influenced by your Repair skill level.
 ```

 ## Guides Repair Section 3

 ```
-&3How does Super Repair work?
+How does Super Repair work?
-&eSuper Repair is a passive ability.
+Super Repair is a passive ability.
 When repairing an item,
-&eit grants players a chance to repair an item with
+it grants players a chance to repair an item with
-&edouble effectiveness.
+double effectiveness.
 ```

 ## Guides Repair Section 4

 ```
-&3How does Arcane Forging work?
+How does Arcane Forging work?
-&eThis passive ability allows you to repair items with a certain
+This passive ability allows you to repair items with a certain
-&echance of maintaining its enchantments.
+chance of maintaining its enchantments.
 The enchants may be
-&ekept at their existing levels, downgraded to a lower level,
+kept at their existing levels, downgraded to a lower level,
-&eor lost entirely.
+or lost entirely.
 ```